pennmem/ram-devguide/docs/networking.md

 * Vocalization states may incorporate voice recognition in the future for some tasks.
 * `SYNC` messages should be modified to be consistent between host and task.
+* For sharing between host and task computers, it would be nice if there is a common library that defines these message types.